norulshahlam/assignment-school-admin-api/README.md

 ### How to Run

-To run the Assignment School Admin project, follow these steps:
+To run the School Admin API, follow these steps:

 - Make sure you have fulfilled the above software requirements.